SparkBeyond/agentune/docs/features.md

 Float features have three additional default values which can be substituted for non-finite values:
 `default_for_nan`, `default_for_inf`, and `default_for_neg_inf`.

-You can substitute these values into the output of `evaluate_safe` by calling these Feature methods:
+You can substitute these values into the output of `compute_safe` by calling these Feature methods:

 ```python
 def substitute_defaults(self, value: T | None) -> T: